Create a REST API in WordPress (With Examples)

 }

-// Callback function to process API request and return response
+// Callback to process the API request and return a proper response

 function custom_posts_rest_callback(WP_REST_Request $request)